EnigmaCurry/Single-JAR-Jython-Example/README.txt

 ################################################################################

 The only thing that this application does is spit out a silly Excel file using the Apache POI java library.
-It's means to be an example of how to package your own Jython application in a manner that requires no external dependancies other than a JVM on the host computer.
+It means to be an example of how to package your own Jython application in a manner that requires no external dependancies other than a JVM on the host computer.